robaho/cpp_orderbook/README.md

 Remove `fixed.h` , and run `make all` to obtain the latest version of the fixed point decimal library.

+You need the [Boost Unit Testing Framework](https://www.boost.org/doc/libs/1_87_0/libs/test/doc/html/index.html) installed.

+It compiles using CLang, and requires minor modifications to the Makefile to use GCC.
+CLang seemed to generate higher performing code.

 ## Usage

 See `exchange.h` for the public api. `orderbook.h` is the internal single threaded order book management.